kenn-sky/automated-sysinfo-extractor/README.md

 3.6.
 List active system services with their status.
 3.7.
 Locate the Top 10 Largest Files in /home.

-General Tools and Commands: curl, ifconfig/ip addr, top, ps, du, find, standard Bash scripting utilities.
+Tools and Commands used: curl, ifconfig/ip addr, top, ps, du, find, standard Bash scripting utilities.